bluejayA/substation/docs/reference/modules/index.md

 ## Module Overview

-Substation provides 14 specialized modules for managing OpenStack resources:
+Substation provides 14 specialized modules for managing OpenStack resources.
+We've organized them by functional category, but the dependency relationships tell the real story: some modules stand alone, others build on foundational services, and a few (like Servers) tie nearly everything together.

 ### Module Metadata